EPIC: Graph Augmentation with Edit Path Interpolation via Learnable Cost: Abstract

 \section{Abstract}

-Graph-based models have become increasingly important in various domains, but the limited size and diversity of existing graph datasets often limit their performance.
+Data augmentation plays a critical role in improving model performance across various domains, but it becomes challenging with graph data due to their complex and irregular structure.
 To address this issue, we propose EPIC (\textbf{E}dit \textbf{P}ath \textbf{I}nterpolation via learnable \textbf{C}ost), a novel interpolation-based method for augmenting graph datasets.
-Our approach leverages graph edit distance to generate new graphs that are similar to the original ones but exhibit some variation in their structures.
-To achieve this, we learn the graph edit distance through a comparison of labeled graphs and utilize this knowledge to create graph edit paths between pairs of original graphs.
-With randomly sampled graphs from a graph edit path, we enrich the training set to enhance the generalization capability of classification models.
-We demonstrate the effectiveness of our approach on several benchmark datasets and show that it outperforms existing augmentation methods in graph classification tasks.
+To interpolate between two graphs lying in an irregular domain, EPIC leverages the concept of graph edit distance, constructing an edit path that represents the transformation process between two graphs via edit operations.
+Moreover, our method introduces a context-sensitive cost model that accounts for the importance of specific edit operations formulated through a learning framework.
+This allows for a more nuanced transformation process, where the edit distance is not merely count-based but reflects meaningful graph attributes.
+With randomly sampled graphs from the edit path, we enrich the training set to enhance the generalization capability of classification models.
+Experimental evaluations across several benchmark datasets demonstrate that our approach outperforms existing augmentation techniques in many tasks.